Easy white soda bread

 There’s no fancy equipment needed either – a mixing bowl and some wooden spoons are all you need.

-There’s no yeast in soda bread so there’s no need to knead the dough or wait for it to prove which is great if your little ones lack the kind of patience you need for baking other types of bread (like our easy white bread for kids).
+As this recipe doesn’t use yeast there’s no need to knead the dough or wait for it to prove which is great if your little ones lack the kind of patience you need for baking other types of bread (like our easy white bread for kids).

 What’s the difference between soda bread and normal bread?

 Soda bread gets it’s name from the bicarbonate of soda or baking soda that it uses as a leavening agent.
-‘Normal bread’ uses yeast to rise which takes a bit longer as it needs to rest and prove.
+‘Normal bread’ uses yeast to rise which is why it takes a bit longer as it you need to rest and prove it.
 Soda bread is a much quicker and easier bread to make as there’s no proving time.

 Yes!
-We never have or bother to buy buttermilk.
-Instead you simply need to add 1 tablespoon of lemon juice or vinegar for every cup regualar milk you use.
+We never have any buttermilk in the house and I wouldn’t necessarily buy it especially to make this knowing how easy it is to make your own.
+Instead of buttermilk you can simply use the equivalent amount of milk and add 1 tablespoon of lemon juice or vinegar for every cup you use.
 In this case it’s just over 1 ½ tablespoons.

 If you do that before you start, the acid in the lemon juice or vinegar makes the milk curdle slightly and will work just as well as buttermilk.